Chatham, Kent: Economy

-The closure of the Royal Navy Dockyard on the 31st March 1984 had the effect of changing the employment statistics of the town.
+The closure of the Royal Navy Dockyard on 31 March 1984 had the effect of changing the employment statistics of the town.
 About 7,000 people lost their jobs.
 The unemployment rate went up to 23.5%.
-From early April 1984 to December 1985, and onwards, the Medway Towns began to have an increase in alcohol and drug related, anti-social behaviour, which many residents then realized had largely been caused by the closure of the Royal Navy Dockyard in 1984, and the resulting mass redundancies which occurred.
+From early April 1984 to December 1985, and onwards, the Medway Towns began to have an increase in alcohol and drug-related, antisocial behaviour, which many residents then realized had largely been caused by the closure of the Royal Navy Dockyard on 31 March 1984, and the resulting mass redundancies.
 There has been a concerted effort to revitalise the Thames Gateway area and one of the largest employers in Chatham is now Vanquis Bank Ltd, a subsidiary of Vanquis Banking Group.

 Landmarks

-The Chatham Naval Memorial commemorates the 18,500 officers, ranks and ratings of the Royal Navy who were lost or buried at sea in World War One and World War Two.
-The Chatham Naval Memorial was originally constructed from March 1924 to October 1924.
-The addition of the obelisk and Portland Stone plaque walls and surroundings were constructed between June 1952 to October 1952.
+The Chatham Naval Memorial commemorates the 18,500 officers, ranks and ratings of the Royal Navy who were lost or buried at sea in World War I and World War II.
+The Chatham Naval Memorial was constructed from March 1924 to October 1924.
+The addition of the obelisk and Portland stone plaque walls and surroundings were constructed between June 1952 to October 1952.
 It stands on the Great Lines, the escarpment ridge between Chatham and Gillingham.

-The Grade II listed building Chatham Town Hall was built in January 1900; it stands in The Brook, and is of a unique architectural design.
-With Chatham being part of the Medway Towns, it took on a new role as the Medway Arts Centre in April 1987, with the promotional motto "Putting The Arts Back Into The Medway".
-There were many events held within the Medway Arts Centre, including many stage plays, themed nights and snooker tournaments.
-Likewise during May 1990, the Medway Arts Centre organized a large parade, composed of dancers, musicians, artists and sculptors, who stood upon theatrical lorry floats.
-The vehicles were initially parked up next to the entrance into the Theatre Royal Cafe, that was a popular restaurant in the Chatham Town Hall, on Whiffens Avenue, and then started to travel into Chatham, Rochester, Strood and Frindsbury, where sweets, chocolate, posters, badges, leaflets, stickers and t-shirts were handed out to the crowds, to promote the Medway Arts Centre.
-Then in April 1997, the Medway Arts Centre became the Brook Theatre.
-The Pentagon Shopping Centre stands in the town centre and serviced the old Pentagon Bus Station that was closed in September 2011.
-Chatham Waterfront bus station opened in October 2011, replacing the town's previous Pentagon Bus Station which was opened in 1970, before the Pentagon Shopping Centre was opened in 1975, and was considered an unwelcoming environment for passengers.
-This was because of the diesel fumes from the buses, coaches and minibuses, and because the waiting areas would sometimes become very crowded, whenever large groups of customers from the Pentagon Shopping Centre used the stairs and escalators, to get on board the green buses, coaches and minibuses that were managed by Maidstone & District Motor Services.
+The Grade II listed building Chatham Town Hall was built in January 1900; it stands in The Brook opposite a former public house called Churchills, and is of a unique architectural design.
+With Chatham being part of the Medway Towns, it took on a new role as the Medway Arts Centre on 20 April 1987, with the promotional motto "Putting The Arts Back into The Medway".
+There were many events held within the Medway Arts Centre, including stage plays, craft fairs, snooker tournaments and party nights.
+Likewise during 12 May 1990, the Medway Arts Centre organised a large parade, composed of dancers, musicians, artists and sculptors, who stood upon theatrical lorry floats.
+The vehicles were initially parked up next to the entrance into the Theatre Royal Cafe, a popular restaurant in the Chatham Town Hall, on Whiffens Avenue, and then started to travel along Military Road in Chatham, and onward to Rochester, Strood and Frindsbury, where sweets, chocolate, posters, badges, plastic hats, leaflets, stickers and T-shirts were handed out to the crowds, to promote the Medway Arts Centre.
+On 28 April 1997, the Medway Arts Centre became The Brook Theatre.

+The Pentagon Shopping Centre stands in Chatham Town Centre and serviced the Pentagon Bus Station that was closed on 30 September 2011.
+Chatham Waterfront bus station opened in October 2011.
+It replaced the previous Pentagon Bus Station in Chatham, which was opened during 16 October 1970, before the Pentagon Shopping Centre was opened on 30 June 1975, which by that time was considered an unwelcoming environment for passengers.